 Events subsequent to the financial position are reflected only to the extent that they relate directly to the financial statements and the effect is material.

-4.6 Property, Plant & Equipment
+4.8 Property, Plant & Equipment

-All non-current assets acquired during the period are treated as revenue expenditures and are written off in the period in which they are incurred.
+All non-current assets acquired during the period are treated as revenue expenditures and are treated in the income statement in line with the project agreement.

 4.7 Going Concern